-Earth Day Trash Bash is a significant day for many individuals and corporations.
-It began with a few committed individuals cleaning up litter and today has evolved into a collaborative project between the Cities & citizens West Des Moines, Clive, Pleasant Hill, Johnston, Urbandale, Metro Waste Authority, Polk County Conservation, Polk Soil and Water Conservation District, West Side Chamber of Commerce, Iowa Natural Heritage Foundation, Ingersoll Business Committee, Greater Des Moines Botanical Garden and Water Works partnering with the City of Des Moines at approximately 70 project locations throughout the greater Des Moines metro.
+Earth Day Trash Bash, Iowa's largest Earth Day volunteer event, is a collaborative project between the Cities & citizens of Des Moines, West Des Moines, Clive, Norwalk, Pleasant Hill, Johnston, Urbandale, Polk County Conservation, Polk Soil and Water Conservation District, West Side Chamber of Commerce, Iowa Natural Heritage Foundation, Ingersoll Business Committee, Greater Des Moines Botanical Garden and Water Works.

 Each year, as part of Earth Day we try to share some type of environmental education messaging.
 Earth Day in the U.S. began in 1970 as 20 million Americans, from all walks of life, mobilized in an effort to change our environment.
 Today, Earth Day is celebrated by more than a billion people per year in 192 countries.
 Earth Day Trash Bash, a local event in honor of Earth Day, is Iowa's largest volunteer Earth Day effort.
-The 2018 theme is ending Plastic Pollution and we encourage all citizens to reduce, reuse and recycle.
-Plastic litters our landscapes in each of our communities ending up in our waterways we drink from, in our soil we grow from and injures wildlife.
-For more information about Earth Day Network's efforts to end plastic pollution, visit Earth Day Network .
+The 2019 theme is "Think Downstream" and we encourage all citizens to think about their impacts on our waterways and those downstream from them.
+Whether it is sediments, nutrients or plastics or other items in our water, we will work together to improve our water quality!
+We ALL need clean water to survive!
+For more information about ways you can improve your watershed, visit Des Moines' Water Works http://www.dmww.com/water-quality/watershed/ .

 Captains lead the team, collect the waivers, attend the captain's meeting, and distribute the lunch wristbands and safety information.
 To thank you for your help coordinating your volunteer team you will get an Earth Day t-shirt.
 PLEASE NOTE: Before you register, make sure your team is available for both Friday, April 19 and the rain date Monday, April 22.
 If it's just a spring shower we will work, but if it's lightening or the weather makes the projects unsafe, they will be rescheduled to Monday to make sure they still get done!